frequently asked questions

 Do we need a rehearsal?

-Where can we get married?
+Where can you get married in Australia?

 We are SO lucky in Australia - you can get married in any location your heart desires!
 Sydney and surrounding areas have so many incredible places and spaces to suit whatever type of wedding you’re wanting to have.
 Whether it's a traditional wedding venue, your own backyard, a beautiful beach, a harbourside park, or even a hotel, pub, bar or restaurant, I'm ready to make it happen.